FALL 2015 OFFICE HOURS: Fridays, 375 Research Hall

 Email address: rax222 [at] gmu [dot] edu

-Rob Axtell earned an interdisciplinary Ph.D. at Carnegie Mellon University, where he studied computing, social science, and public policy.
+Rob Axtell earned an interdisciplinary Ph.D. degree at Carnegie Mellon University, where he studied computing, social science, and public policy.
 His teaching and research involves computational and mathematical modeling of social and economic processes.
-Specifically, he works at the intersection of multi-agent systems computer science and the social sciences, building so-called agent-based models of a variety of marketand non-market phenomena.
+Specifically, he works at the intersection of multi-agent systems computer science and the social sciences, building so-called agent-based models for a variety of market and non-market phenomena.